American Studies

 • Language study

 The department encourages students to gain or maintain expertise in more than one language.
-Students may replace one seminar (and as many reading courses as practical given exam preparation requirements) with language courses at any level.
+Students should note that language courses cannot be taken for graduate level credit.
+This means students pursuing language study are expected to do so as an overload.
 Those beginning a new language necessary for their scholarly work will need to spend at least one summer studying that language.
 Students are encouraged to take advantage of funding opportunities available through the Graduate School in addition to external funding to support their language study.